BerndMenia/Information-Retrieval/code/src/exercise4/paper_answers.md

     | Profile-Based | Instance-Based |
     |:----------------------------------------------------------|:----------------------------------------------------|
-    | All training texts of an author are combined into one big text and then extract cumulative information out of it.
-The result is called the profile of the author. | All training texts of an author are regarded as separate instances, each represented by a vector.
-A classification algorithm is then trained on these instances to develop an attribution model.
+    | "All training texts of an author are combined into one big text and then extract cumulative information out of it.
+The result is called the profile of the author". | "All training texts of an author are regarded as separate instances, each represented by a vector.
+A classification algorithm is then trained on these instances to develop an attribution model".

     - Con: Needs special treatment if there are few instances: "Note that such classification algorithms require multiple training instances per class for extracting a reliable model.Therefore, according to instance-based approaches, in case we have only one, but a quite long, training text for a particular  candidate  author  (e.g.,  an  entire  book),  this  should be segmented into multiple parts, probably of equal length."